Languedoc Travel Guide: Discover Ancient Cities and Hidden Empty Beaches

 The Montagne Noire and Surrounding Peaks

-The Montagne Noire, which is part of the Haut-Languedoc park, is a bit more rugged.
-It’s a great spot for more challenging hikes.
-The views from the higher points are pretty spectacular, especially on a clear day.
-You can see for miles across the rolling hills and vineyards.
-It feels a world away from the coast, even though it’s not that far.
-I remember one hike where I barely saw another soul for hours.
+The Montagne Noire, which is sort of part of the Haut-Languedoc park, is a bit more rugged.
+It’s a good place for hikes that are more challenging, like really sweaty routes.
+The views from up higher are pretty spectacular, especially when the sky is clear, and you can see for miles across those rolling hills and vineyard rows.
+It has that far away feeling from the coast, even if it’s not so far in reality.
+I remember one trek where for hours I barely saw another living soul around, it was almost quiet like the landscape kept its own rhythm.

 Rivers, Lakes, and Forests for Exploration